 - Start paying off your new loan which, fingers crossed, is more manageable for you

-So, as you can see, there is no real way to escape a mortgage, but there is a way to minimize your debt.
 If your current plan is not working for you, call a SYOM team member today to discuss your options for refinance.

 To learn more about what makes a good mortgage, read our article on “The Ideal Mortgage Loan.”